 - RFC3045: Storing Vendor Information in the LDAP root DSE

 - RFC3062: LDAP Password Modify Extended Operation

 - RFC4532: “Who am I?”
 Operation

 Platform independent (tested on Linux and Windows) architecture:

-- The library runs on Windows, Linux, FreeBSD, OpenBSD, and Mac OSX and (possibly) on other systems where it can gain access to the network via a Python interpreter and its Standard Library.
+- The library runs on Windows, Linux, FreeBSD, OpenBSD, and Mac OSX and (possibly) on other systems where it can gain access to the network via Python and its Standard Library.

 Based on pure Python code:

 - No need to install binaries or non Python code.
 The very same code works on Windows, Linux, Mac OS X, FreeBSD, OpenBSD and other systems, either in Python 2 or Python 3.

 - ldap3 doesn’t need a C compiler neither the OpenLDAP library.

 - The library is self-contained and its installation is the same on any supported platform.